melles1991/usecuewebsite/_posts/2016-09-21-getting-started-with-jekyll.md

 Why should you use Jekyll/a static site generator?
 Static sites are quick to develop, simple to adjust, hosting is cheaper and they can be easily optimized for SEO and speed.
 As a bonus, static websites are extremely stable and they can handle a huge amount of visitors.

 So do you want a next-generation website?
-Get to know Jekyll and follow the&nbsp;[Geting Started](http://jekyllcodex.org/getting-started/)&nbsp;guide!
+Follow the&nbsp;[Geting Started manual for Jekyll](http://jekyllcodex.org/getting-started/)!
 Your first Jekyll site is only minutes away!